TomaszKandula/HotelCalifornia/README.md

 ## Why has this demo been created?

-Credit Suisse manager has requested this web application demo.
+Undisclosed manager has requested this web application demo.
 The request was to create an application that will help small private hotels let visitors book the rooms.
 The mandatory tech-stack was .NET Core (WebAPI with Swagger), React and Bootstrap.

 ## The hotel